Professional wrestling throws: Rear mat slam

 As well known as a falling rear mat slam.
-This move starts with the wrestler standing behind the opponent, and then takes hold of the front of the neck or head, and then falls onto his stomach, driving the opponent's back of the head into the mat first.
-Another variation of this move sees the wrestler performing a backflip from the top turnbuckle, and as he floats over the opponent, he quickly grabs the opponent's head or neck with both hands and falls on his stomach to complete the rear mat slam.
+This move starts with the wrestler standing behind the opponent, and then takes hold of the front of the neck or head, and then falls onto their stomach, driving the opponent's back of the head into the mat first.
+Another variation of this move sees the wrestler performing a backflip from the top turnbuckle, and as they float over the opponent, they quickly grab the opponent's head or neck with both hands and falls on their stomach to complete the rear mat slam.

 Sitout rear mat slam

 The wrestler takes hold of their opponent from behind, holding them by either their hair or head.
 The wrestler then jumps backwards and falls to a sitting position, driving the back of the opponent's head into the ground between their legs.
 This was a signature move for Edge, which he called Edge-O-Matic.
 A variation sees the wrestler run up the corner turnbuckles, perform a backflip over a chasing opponent, and at the same time grab hold of the opponents head and perform the slam.
 Dustin Rhodes during his time in the WWF/WWE as Goldust used this move dubbing it "Oscar".